 The Bard PowerPort wasn’t supposed to cause life-threatening injuries.
 It was built to make patients’ lives easier—especially those needing frequent IV treatments, chemotherapy, or blood draws.
 Instead, it’s now the center of a growing mountain of lawsuits, and for good reason.

 The lawsuits point to design and material failures.
 Bard, the device manufacturer, used a polyurethane mix reinforced with barium sulfate to make the catheter visible under X-ray.
 But that same formula appears to weaken the structural integrity over time.
-Plaintiffs allege the material breaks down inside the body, especially when exposed to pressure or movement.
+Plaintiffs allege that the material breaks down inside the body, especially when exposed to pressure or movement.
+The Bard PowerPort and Bard PowerPort catheter devices are prone to complications, including fracturing, migration, and infections.
+Design defects in Bard PowerPort catheters can lead to serious complications, including fractures, migration, and severe infections.
+Infections are a significant risk associated with Bard PowerPort devices, as material degradation can create cracks that harbor bacteria, leading to severe complications such as sepsis.

 And it doesn’t stop with poor design.
 The legal complaints also allege:

-- Bard knew about the device’s problems years ago but didn’t pull it off the market.
+- Bard knew about the device’s problems years ago but didn’t pull it off the market, leading to Bard lawsuits.

-- The company failed to warn doctors and patients about risks—even after receiving reports of injuries.
+- The company failed to adequately warn patients and doctors about risks—even after receiving reports of injuries.

 - Some internal documents suggest Bard downplayed complications to protect its sales.